 So, is a Crunch Fitness membership worth it?
-A Crunch Fitness membership is worth it regardless of your training goals.
-Whether you prefer strength training, group fitness, or cardio, Crunch has everything you need.
-One drawback is that not all amenities are included with all membership plans, but the cost of a membership is reasonable at most locations.
+Yes, a Crunch Fitness membership is worth it.
+Whether you prefer strength training with machines or free weights, group fitness classes, or cardio, Crunch has it all.
+Plus, the Crunch membership cost is reasonable at most locations.
+However, not all amenities are included in all membership plans.

 - How much a Crunch Fitness membership costs

-- Whether or not personal training at Crunch Fitness is worth it
+- Is personal training at Crunch Fitness is worth it?

 - Tips for new Crunch Fitness members